rotki/rotki/docs/api.rst

       { "result": {"ethereum": 2, "optimism": 1, "base": 1}, "message": "" }

-   :resjson object result: A mapping of the EVM chain name to the number of transactions missing the decoding.
+   :resjson object result: A mapping of the chain name to the number of transactions missing the decoding.

    :statuscode 200: Transactions successfully counted.
    :statuscode 401: User is not logged in.